 In one study, Air Canada developed a Turnaround Plan for coordinating the separate tasks performed by various individuals and teams during aircraft ground handling operations.
 This resulted in a steady drop in the accident rate.

-In another instance, a serious accident involving an engineer who fell from a cargo hold brought home the seriousness of Virgin Atlantic’s ultimately successful efforts to designing better maintenance steps (portable stairways) with moveable guardrails.
+In another instance, a serious accident involving an engineer who fell from a cargo hold brought home the seriousness of Virgin Atlantic’s ultimately successful efforts to design better maintenance steps (portable stairways) with moveable guardrails.

 If you have never had the chance to speak with an airport safety officer, this interview at Birmingham Airport in the UK will give you a good idea of the long hours and intense inspections they constantly put in to keep airport operations area safe.